 In Woodridge, employment law means those laws governing employee and employer relationships, as well as independent contractors.
 This area of law governs such employment issues as hiring procedures, wage amounts, and termination.
 Employers and employees in Woodridge must have an understanding of the employment laws.

 "At-Will" vs. Contract Employment Terms

-Wood Ridge citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring workers, wage disputes, and terminating procedures.
-Individuals who live in the city of Wood Ridge are required to follow laws which employers from discriminating based on certain classes.
-These classes include race, gender, disability, national origin, and age.
+Woodridge citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring employees, wage disputes, and terminating procedures.
+People living in Woodridge must abide by laws stating it is illegal for employers to discriminate against people who belong to certain classes.
+These classes may be based on race, national origin, gender, religion, disability, and age.

 An administrative agency such as the EEOC can hear discrimination claims.
 Also, some lawyers specialize in claims for discrimination.